 For the naming position, each image needs to be identified by where in the skybox it belongs:

 For the best results, the images or photographs used need to be true 3D images.
-Otherwise, when Surfer assembles the sub-pieces to create the composite image, the joins between the photographs will be visible and will detract from the (ideally) seamless output.
+Otherwise, when Surfer assembles the sub-pieces to create the composite image, the joints between the photographs will be visible and will detract from the (ideally) seamless output.

 - https://doc.babylonjs.com/toolsAndResources/assetLibraries/availableTextures#cubetextures